Gracesunday16/restaurant-data-analytics/README.md

 - Investigate cuisine patterns and their influence on restaurant popularity
 - Examine price range distribution and its correlation with service offerings
 - Perform geographic clustering analysis to identify restaurant hotspots
-- Analyze customer review patterns and sentiment in relation to restaurant ratings
+- Analyze customer review patterns in relation to restaurant ratings

 ## Tools and Technologies